Stiff Buttercream Frosting Perfect for Piping Flowers

 Why do you need a special buttercream for piping flowers?

-This stiff buttercream frosting for cake decorating works excellent for cakes such as this.
+- This stiff buttercream frosting for cake decorating works excellently for such cakes.
 This helps me make my flowers without stressing too much about air pockets or whooped petals.
-Also, read - Tips for coloring icing - icing color combination chart
+Also, read – Tips for coloring icing – icing color combination chart

 Ingredients and substitutes